naman14310/Interview_Prep/Coding Notes/DP/Knapsack.md

     }
 }

-/* price arrays contains the price of every possible len from [1-n] where n is total len of rod*/
+/* price arrays contains the price of every possible len from 1 to n, where n is total len of rod*/

 int rod_cutting_max_profit (vector<int> & price){
     int n = price.size();